Foata, Hikita, and the Bulldozer Problem: The Permutation Statistic

-\begin{proof} Suppose all cycle lengths of~$\pi$ are even.
-Then all the above inequalities must be satisfied, because otherwise $\rho_{2k}$ would be a record for some~$k$, and would be the beginning of a new cycle, and the cycles comprising the $2k-1$ numbers preceding $\rho_{2k}$ would have to include an odd-length cycle.
-Conversely, if all the above inequalities are satisfied, then no $\rho_{2k}$ is a record, so all the records are $\rho_{2k-1}$ for some~$k\ge1$, and the distances between successive records (i.e., the cycle lengths) must therefore all be even. \end{proof}
+\begin{proof} Suppose $\rho_{2k}$ is a record for some $k\ge1$.
+Then the cycles of~$\pi$ comprising the $2k-1$ numbers preceding $\rho_{2k}$ would have to include an odd-length cycle.
+Conversely, suppose that all the records are $\rho_{2k-1}$ for some~$k\ge1$.
+Then the distances between successive records---i.e., the cycle lengths of~$\pi$---must all be even. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:watershed}] Let $S$ be a set of $2n$ integers, and construct a linear ordering $\pi$ of~$S$ as follows. \begin{itemize} \item Choose an integer~$k$ in the range $0\le k\le n$. \item Partition $S$ into two disjoint sets $X$ and~$Y$ such that $|X| = 2k$ and $|Y| = 2n-2k$. \item Choose a permutation $\pi^X$ (respectively, $\pi^Y$) of~$X$ (respectively, of~$Y$) whose cycle lengths are all even. \item Write down $\Phi(\pi^X)$ in \emph{reverse}, followed by $\Phi(\pi^Y)$. \end{itemize}